Gman-Superfly/AKIRA/README.md

 The theoretical framework: what we mean by our terms, what's established science vs. what's hypothesis, what connects to what.

 ### Architecture
-The design: 7+1 spectral bands, three attention mechanisms (temporal, neighbor, wormhole), differential learning rates, collapse dynamics.
+The design: 7+1 spectral bands, three attention mechanisms (temporal, neighbor, wormhole), differential learning rates, and collapse dynamics, all built for real-time inference and online updates.

 ### Experiments
 The validation: 40+ experiments designed to test specific predictions.
 Some complete, most in progress.